CristyCarmona/Project_1/README.md

 Accommodation information.- Hoteles.com API by RapidAPI   https://hotels4.p.rapidapi.com/
 Distance to major cities.-  Distance Matrix Api   https://console.cloud.google.com

-## Findings about Hoteles.com API by RapidAPI to be considered.
+## Findings about Hoteles.com API to be considered.
 *The API manage the errors internally.
 Even when there's an error the status could be 200 OK.
 ![error_status200](https://user-images.githubusercontent.com/64176733/84956024-38fa9b00-b0ad-11ea-9e26-13662a21e23a.jpg)